 After: Bar & bathroom (bar is still unfinished)

-Basement bar (our idea), but as of now it remains just a drawing.
-Our utility door isn’t the prettiest so we struggle with what to do with that space.
+Basement bar (our idea).
+Our utility door wasn’t pretty and we struggled knowing with what to do with that space.

 And great idea for the flooring.
 Curious on the tempeture, do you find it colder in the basement since you didn’t add carpeting?
 My goal is to have my teen boys in a room in the basement and I wonder if I could get away w/ just finishing the floors (and adding a rugs) vs adding carpet.
 It can get pretty cold in WI.